completementgaga/hwtools/README.md

 You might also need to click the script's popping window (see below).

 ## User configuration
-If you first run hwtools script, you will be asked to provide a directory for your extracted data.
+If you first run the hwtools script, you will be asked to provide a directory for your extracted data.
 This can be reset using the --reset flag.